rocketlang/coderocket/ip_collateral/collateral_rocketlang_mapping.md

 ﻿# RocketLang Functionality Mapping and Frameworks

 **Date**: May 7, 2025
-**Purpose**: This document maps RocketLang commands to Python and JavaScript equivalents, demonstrating how laymen can create apps with RocketLang, and highlights helpful frameworks for extending RocketLang functionality.
+**Purpose**: This document maps RocketLang commands to Python and JavaScript equivalents, demonstrating how laymen can create apps with RocketLang, highlights helpful frameworks for extending RocketLang functionality, and tracks Demo App updates.

 ## RocketLang to Python/JavaScript Mapping